Student Resources

 10. Expository Essay

 Exposition is explanatory communication.
 This type of essay is hence, an organized written work, which explains a topic to a target audience.
 This type of essay is less detailed than a major research or argument paper.
 These types of essays are common to write for school exams or on GRE or MCAT exams.
-With an exam or a standardized test the examples available to use to support your points will be based on the knowledge already inside your head.
-In a research or argument paper the author can provide more detailed support via detailed research findings
+With an exam or a standardized test, the examples available to use to support your points will be based on the knowledge already inside your head.
+In a research or argument paper, the author can provide more detailed support via detailed research findings

-Organization of this type of Essay:
+Organization of This Type of Essay:

 • A clear focus concept or thesis must be initially created